Provisional IRA East Tyrone Brigade: Main actions

 A major ambush occurred on 12 December 1993 in Fivemiletown, when an RUC mobile patrol received intense cross fire from a brigade's active unit on the town's main street, and two constables were slain.
 A second IRA rifle team fired at a British Army Lynx helicopter sending in reinforcements to the area over the surroundings of Fivemiletown.
 All the IRA members involved withdrew successfully.

+On 21 February 1994, the brigade launched a mortar attack from a travelling van on the RUC barracks at Beragh.
+The base suffered "major structural damage", as well as most houses in the village.

 On 9 April 1994, after a three-day IRA ceasefire, a Mark-15 mortar was launched at midday at the British Army permanent checkpoint in Aughnacloy.
 The heavy projectile landed at the rear of the small base without exploding, forcing the evacuation of Coronation Park housing state.
+According to other sources, the device actually exploded but caused little damage.
 The East Tyrone Brigade reported that they took over the area between the checkpoint and the border, set a roadblock, then drove a tractor carrying the mortar to the firing point and issued a 30-minute warning.
 On 27 May 1994, the British Army checkpoint at Aughnacloy was the target of an attack once again, when the compound came under automatic fire from an improvised tactical vehicle consisting of a Ford Transit van mounting a concealed heavy machine gun.
 British troops manning the outpost returned fire.
 The armed vehicle crossed the border after the engagement.

-Sources from the brigade released a detailed statement on the attack on Pomeroy security base, carried out on 26 June 1994, claiming that they had fired a single 220 lb Mark-15 barrack-buster bomb.
+Sources from the brigade released a detailed statement on the attack on Pomeroy security base, carried out in the first hours of 26 June 1994, claiming that they had fired a single 220 lb Mark-15 barrack-buster bomb.
 The unit, moving on two vehicles from the townland of Turnabarson, managed to snake into a heavy patrolled area to the firing point on Station Road and launched the shell by timer from a range of 70 yard.
 The British Army claimed that the mortar round exploded in a bog just outside the perimeter fence, while the IRA unit said that the bomb landed in the grounds of the barracks.
+No injuries were reported.

 On 15 July 1994, an armed dump truck ambushed an RUC armoured mobile patrol at Killeshil, near Dungannon.
 Incidentally, the RUC vehicle was carrying in custody Pat Treanor, a Sinn Féin councillor from Clones, a border town in County Monaghan, Republic of Ireland.
 The RUC patrol returned fire.
-Three constables and Treanor were wounded, as well as a passing-by ederly female motorist whose car was hit by the RUC vehicle.
+Three constables and Treanor were wounded, as well as a passing-by elderly female motorist whose car was hit by the RUC vehicle.
+The IRA unit managed to get away unscathed.